 We don't provide modern music because we have learned it orients the worshipper around their own emotional needs and wants.
 Traditional worship reorients the worshipper away from self and towards God in ways that are not immediately apparent, but are seen over time.
 This results in a deeper and more stable spirituality.

-We realize that there is a a gulf between our worship and modern culture.
+Finally, we realize that there is a a gulf between our worship and modern culture.
 We think that is good, as it provokes a genuine process of conversion that goes deeper than mere emotional excitement.

 We're Anglican